aitoriribar/complexanalysis/README.md

 Note that most of the proofs are based on the ones given in many classical books, but I like to write them in a very concise (yet formal and not missing crucial steps), so this content is free to share.

-I will post other notes treating several complex variables, sheaf theory and its applications to, at least, Riemann surfaces.
+I will post other notes treating several complex variables, sheaf theory and its applications to, at least, Riemann surfaces, but the aim is to be a text that any student can follow